venveo/craft-elixir/README.md

 You can already use Laravel Elixir with Craft.
 It's rather straight forward.
 In fact, Matt Stauffer has an [excellent write up on using Elixir on his company blog](http://blog.tighten.co/setting-up-your-first-vuejs-site-using-laravel-elixir-and-vueify?utm_source=github.com/venveo/craft-elixir).

 However, when using a CDN such as [CloudFlare](https://www.cloudflare.com/) or [Fastly](https://www.fastly.com/).
 You might want to take advantage of file versioning to bust the cache.
-This plugin lets you use Exlixirs built in versioning in your Craft templates!
+This plugin lets you use Elixir's built in versioning in your Craft templates!

 ## Requirements